 “Waking Dream” is a gentle song to begin with, opening with slow guitar lines as Brittney Slayes gently solos overtop.
 The song has a strong dynamic build-up as a more distorted sound increases in the guitars and it eventually kicks up a bit with a gritty, slightly unpolished production sound – an interesting and welcome change from the normal in this genre.
 There’s a depth to Slayes‘ voice that’s similar to what I enjoy about Kobra Paige [KOBRA AND THE LOTUS]; one could argue that they sound too similar but if they’re good and sing in rather different genres, I personally don’t see the issue.
 “Waking Dream” leads straight into “Abyss,” the title track and first single.
 Having not had more than a passing familiarity with UNLEASH THE ARCHERS before putting this album on the first time, this single was quite shocking, with a combination of almost BLIND GUARDIAN -worthy power metal sounds, an aggressive darkness, flickering synths, and a decent dose of heaviness to keep it unique and alive.
 In fact, there’s a flurry of familiar sounds, from HELLOWEEN-y soloing to even some slight SYMPHONY X -like neoclassical parts, adding more and more influences until the song emerges as an entity of its own.
 You’ll find something new on every listen.

-“Carry the Flame” features guitarist Andrew Kingsley on guest vocals, resulting in a surprisingly strong duet.
+“Carry the Flame” features guitarist Andrew Kingsley on guest vocals, resulting in a surprisingly strong and emotional duet.
 Kingsley quickly proves himself to be an excellent vocalist, though due to Slayes‘ lower range, the harmonies sometimes merge so strongly together that it’s hard to distinguish them from one another.
 The soloing is very stylish and this song is an easy favorite thanks to the catchy melodies.
 The final track, “Afterlife,” is instantly noteworthy for its fabulous orchestral backing music, done by Francesco Ferrini.
-At one point it ruses the riffs, melodies, and lyrics from “Waking Dreams,” helping to draw the album full-circle both musically and story-wise.
+At one point it fuses the riffs, melodies, and lyrics from “Waking Dreams,” helping to draw the album full-circle both musically and story-wise.
 It’s also got some of the harshest growls, as well as a pure “Fear of the Dark” [IRON MAIDEN] vocal singalong part towards the end.
 The use of orchestration exclusively in this song makes it a truly powerful and epic finale, a fantastic closer to an album.

 “Abyss” is an album that wants to edge on the side of too much without ever officially crossing the line.
 It’s packed to the brim with heavy energy, catchy power metal melodies, tasteful growling and powerful cleans, and a shitload of oomph.
 On first listen it may seem like a lot but after giving it some time, the edge mellows out and each song blossoms into something spectacular.
 The production by Jacob Hansen is as clean and stellar as can be, without sounding overly polished.
-Needless to say, fans of power metal will definitely not want to miss this album, as one of the best melodic power metal albums of 2020.
+Needless to say, fans of power metal will definitely not want to miss this album, as it is easily one of the best melodic power metal albums of 2020.

 Written by Bear Wiseman